okansungur/drafts/read5.md

 EntityManager is an interface that describes an API for all basic operations on Enitity, data retrieval and other JPA entities.
 Essentially the main API for working with JPA.
 Basic operations:
 1) For operations on Entity: persist (adding Entity under JPA control), merge (updating), remove (delete), refresh (updating data), detach (removing from management JPA), lock (blocking Enity from changes in other thread),
 2) data Preparation: find (search and retrieval entity), createQuery, createNamedQuery, createNativeQuery , contains, createNamedStoredProcedureQuery, createStoredProcedureQuery

+If you want to call a stored procedure that you declared with the annotation __@NamedStoredProcedureQuery__ you should use the method __createNamedStoredProcedureQuery__, not **createStoredProcedureQuery**.
+The latter is for when you don't want to use the annotation and in that case you have to register the parameters by hand.

 3) Preparation of other entities JPA: getTransaction, getEntityManagerFactory, getCriteriaBuilder, getMetamodel, getDelegate
 4) Work with EntityGraph: createEntityGraph, getEntityGraph
 5) General operations on EntityManager or all Entities: close, isOpen, getProperties, setProperty, clear.